 A view of the Datadog SIEM Configuration window showing multiple configuation options, including multiple Auth0 User Log rules.

-Security events trigger alerts in the console for the service.
+Security events trigger alerts for the service in the console.
 The console also gives access to all event records.
 Logged messages are indexed and retained for 15 months.
-They can be accessed for analysis through the Datadog console, or extracted in order to be imported into another analysis tool.
+They can be accessed for analysis through the Datadog console or extracted and imported into another analysis tool.

 The offsite processing capabilities reduce the processing demands on your infrastructure.
 It also makes it very easy to monitor remote networks.
 The analysis service has a pre-defined set of rules that will automatically detect known attack vectors.

-The pool of detection rules gets updated automatically by Datadog when new attack strategies are discovered.
+Datadog updates the pool of detection rules automatically when new attack strategies are discovered.
 This means that the system administrators don’t need to worry about keeping security software up to date because that process happens automatically on the cloud server.
 It is also very easy for a systems administrator to create custom detection and mitigation rules.

 Pros: